leeek/cs51-code-review/outline.md

 What is the type signature of `map`?

-- see `code-review-1.ml` file for some examples of designing code
+- see `code-review-1.ml` file for some examples of code

 ### Other notes:
 - Compiling and Running